Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layers List

 When you log in to your porPOIse account, you will see a list of the layers that the Hidden Histories admin has set up for you.

-If you want more layers, please ask your admin to add them for you.
+(If you want more layers, please ask your admin to add them for you.)

-Click on the name of your test or example layer.
+Click on the name of your test or example layer to open it for editing.

 ![ExampleArtistStartPage_porPOIse](/images/ExampleArtistStartPage_porPOIse.png)